 Who knew, and frankly, who cared?

 Clacking its beak together nervously, the vulture studied the legs for a moment, to assess the condition they were in.
 Already the desert had drained them of their moisture, leaving behind a dried out husk of crispy meat and dry bones.
-Not that the vulture would complain, but a juicy meal would have been appreciated… it’s a shame that the bird hadn’t smelled the morsel sooner.
+Not that the vulture would complain, but they have appreciated a juicy meal… it’s a shame that the bird hadn’t smelled the morsel sooner.

 Flapping awkwardly, the vulture studied the surroundings; rocky outcropping all around, forming a tight maze perhaps four feet wide… not nearly wide enough for the bird to take off in if it needed to.
 It would have to waddle out to the clearing some twenty feet away before taking off once more, leaving it in a dangerous position.
-If another predator came along, the vulture would be caught helpless.
-But the rumbling in its not-so-plump guts told the scavenger that it needed food, and soon.
+If another predator came along, they would catch the vulture helpless.
+But the rumbling in its not-so-plump guts told the scavenger it needed food, and soon.

 Throwing caution to the wind, the bird flapped down into the crevice, landing with its wings pressed tightly against its sides.
 Waddling forward, the vulture sniffed the body once before grabbing onto a haunch of leg meat, shaking it back and forth as it tore it from the body.